 - The Midwest team will be named after the final race in the JNQ series.

-- Be prepared to pay for the full cost of the JN trip shortly after the final JNQ race if you are selected for the team.
-For instance, JN trip to Stowe, VT in 2014 is $2,100 per Midwest team member.
-The required Midwest team uniform could be purchased new (login: Midwest) or borrowed/bought from a former team member if available.
+- Please be prepared to pay for the full cost of the US Junior National Nordic Ski Championships (JN) trip at the team naming that takes place after the final JNQ race if you are selected for the team.
+For instance, JN trip to Vermont in 2014 was $2,100 per Midwest team member.
+The required Midwest team uniform could be purchased new or borrowed/bought from a former team member if available.

-- JN team members must have a USSA membership as well as a CXC membership.
+- Junior National team members must have a CXC/USSA membership.
 Serious competitors should not wait until February to do this.

 - Keep a close watch on the CXC website as race and JN trip details can change rapidly.
 The website will also be your first source for info on summer camps and clinics.